This story is mostly inspired by my uncle who left for Costa Rica at the same time as John, the main character in this book did.

 He vowed to me that they would pay a heavy price for their bad behavior.
 I never heard about what happened when he arrived back home from my mother, and perhaps it’s just as well.
 He left a giant snake skin with us that was placed high over the bar in our restaurant.
 It made quite an impression on me.

-Most everyone wore sidearms in Costa Rica back in those days if they lived out in the country, and I don’t doubt that they were used more than just for decoration.
+Most everyone wore sidearms in Costa Rica back in the late 1930’s if they lived out in the country, and I don’t doubt that they were used more than just for decoration.

 I know that I have many cousins in Costa Rica that I have never met, and that is a little sad.
-There family name would be Hand.
+Their family name would be Hand.

 The passage of time has dimmed their memories of my family I suppose, and perhaps it is for the better.
-My uncle was a real character as you will see in Dreams of Costa Rica.
+My uncle was a real character as you will see in “Dreams of Costa Rica.”

 Look for my other books on Amazon.
-They are Sailing Away, the follow up to The Adventures of the Smith Family, Kazu, son of Oshida Kamasaki, Atlanta and Grandpa Ernie’s Secrets.
+They are “Sailing Away,” the follow up to “The Adventures of the Smith Family,” “Kazu, son of Oshida Kamasaki,” “Atlanta” and “Grandpa Ernie’s Secrets.”
 They are all different and interesting in their own way.